aiman3/Kidney-Disease-Classification/README.md

 # Installation

-the required dependencies is in requirements.txt but all required dependencies is included in the ipynb files.
+the required dependencies is in requirements.txt but all required dependencies is included in .ipynb files.

 # Usage